-What Is the Keto Diet and is it Healthy?
+What Is The Keto Diet & Is It Healthy?

 The keto diet is an extremely popular one in weight-loss culture.
 It seems to be one of the biggest diet trends of the decade, actually.
 You can't get away from it.
 It's renowned for being one of the most effective diets out there for losing weight quickly, and that’s not necessarily a lie.
-The issue is though, that that doesn't mean it's a good way to do it, OR that it's going to last either.
-There are actually a lot of problems that come along with it, including the most significant question: Is the keto diet even healthy?
+The issue is that that doesn't mean it's a good way to do it, OR that it's going to last either.
+There are actually many problems that come with it, including the most significant question: Is the keto diet even healthy?

 Let’s walk through it.